 Celebrating the History of Feminism in St Andrews

-Not that St Andrews in the 1960s was a home of sexual radicalism.
-Most of the material on the syllabuses of my courses was relentlessly patriarchal.
+Much of the material on my history syllabus was relentlessly patriarchal.
 I learned about Tom Paine and his Rights of Man but not Mary Wollstonecraft and her Vindication of the Rights of Women.
-I learned about John Stuart Mill’s philosophy of Utilitarianism, but no-one bothered to mention that he also wrote The Subjection of Women.
+I learned about John Stuart Mill's philosophy of Utilitarianism, but no-one bothered to mention that he also wrote The Subjection of Women.

 Outside the classroom, things weren't much better.

 The University Appointments Board had separate shelves for men's jobs and women's jobs.

 The student health service, in spite of being part of the NHS, would only give you the Pill if you signed on as a private patient and paid a private patient's fee.

 The beer bar in the students' union was for men only.

 Women in halls of residence were only allowed to have male visitors three afternoons a week.
 (Male students were allowed female visitors up until 10pm, seven days a week.)

 A beauty contest was held once a year to identify the most attractive female first-year student.

 There had never been a female president of the SRC, or editor of the student newspaper - or Principal.